Easy ways to lose weight

 Don't forget to exercise!

-Exercise.
 Instead of sitting around watching TV or playing computer games, get out and do some physical activity.
-Play outdoor games, ride a bike, go skating, take swimming lessons, climb a mountain, run up stairs, go walking, play sport, go hiking, time yourself running and try to get faster each day, or do anything active that will burn up that fat.
+Play outdoor games, ride a bike, go skating, take swimming lessons, play tennis, climb a mountain, run up stairs, go walking, play sport, go hiking, time yourself running and try to get faster each day, or do anything active that will burn up that fat.

 To get some exercise, overweight teen twins Tyler and Melanie stopped playing computer games every afternoon and started working around the house to keep them active.
 Their parents almost died of shock when the twins started washing the family car, mowing the lawn, washing the dog, tidying up the garden and their rooms every day.
 Previously their parents could never get them to do this stuff.